 I am a believer that a guy should love you no matter what you look like and men who do decided not to go with women who dress a certain way or look a certain way are really very shallow!posted over 4 years ago

 Maybe they are just intimidated..
 My boyfriend laughs at me when I wear something too loud, edgy or according to him “weird”.
 I believe it’s not weird, it’s fashion, I just tell him, you guys have no taste.
 Then I’ll be laughing my ass off.
 Anyways, if he’s totally into you, he’ll accept you not for what you are wearing or what your fashion style is but because behind those fashionable outfits and fashion trend, there’s always a simple girl with a pure heart that lies within. :)posted over 4 years ago

 Sometimes my boyfriend is confused by my outfit and when I ask him if he likes it he’ll say something like “well not really, but I’m not exactly the expert on these things” which is fine.
 I know there are certain things he likes me in so sometimes I will wear them for him but mostly I just dress for myself and I know that even if he doesn’t like my outfit on any given day, it doesn’t change his opinion of me or anything ridiculous.

 I’m a normal straight guy and fashion doesn’t change my view on someone at all if I’m attracted to someone or like someone I’ll talk to them anyway, if they’re wacky and out there or dress really plain.
-It would be a bit snobby to not talk to someone because of how they dress unless they’ve got serious problems of course.posted over 3 years ago
+It would be a bit snobby to not talk to someone because of how they dress unless they’ve got serious problems of course.posted almost 4 years ago

 I wish my man understood my passion for fashion!
-He just doesn’t get it. * sigh * :pposted over 3 years ago
+He just doesn’t get it. * sigh * :pposted almost 4 years ago

 Make Her Feel Welcome with Chic Points